Lukas-Netz/se-rwth.github.io/_pages/research/Artifacts.md

-Most development projects over time evolve from a simple, understandable collection of artifacts, tools, and the way they relate to each other into an complex, incomprehensible compound of artifacts, tools, and developers who work with them.
+Most development projects over time evolve from a simple, understandable collection of artifacts, tools, and the way they relate to each other into a complex, incomprehensible compound of artifacts, tools, and developers who work with them.
 The following figure illustrates this evolution with a simple set of tools and the artifacts they produce and edit.
 The arrows between the tools and artifacts